 It is expected that graduate students who are employed as TAs by the Department of Chemistry make every effort to perform their duties to the satisfaction of the Department and the University of Utah.
 TA performance will be reviewed each term by the Undergraduate Education Committee.
 In the event that the performance of a TA is deemed unsatisfactory in any term, the TA may be placed on teaching probation.
 The TA will be informed in writing of the TA's specific teaching deficiencies.
 Such improvement will be measured in the next term in which the student is employed as a TA.
 In the event that the deficiencies are remedied, the probationary status of the TA will end.
-In the event that deficiencies are not remedied, the TA will become ineligible to work as a TA in the Department of Chemistry.
-If a student's TA position is terminated, they will no longer receive financial support through the Department of Chemistry, and they will lose their tuition benefit.
+In the event that deficiencies are not remedied, the TA will become ineligible to work as a TA in the Department of Chemistry. | f а student's ΤА position financial support through the Department of Chemistry, and they will lose their tuition benefit.
 Repeated deficiencies in fulfilling the TA responsibilities could lead to the student losing the status of Good Standing.